 - Academic skills for success in a comprehensive and rigorous course of study

 - Organization, time management, and attention to detail

 - Commitment to alternative education

 - The desire to support human development in positive and life affirming directions

 A submitted application must be complete before it can be reviewed by the Admissions Committee.
 The Admissions Committee is comprised of Montessori Northwest staff who hold an AMI Diploma at one or more levels.
-The Admissions Committee will review the application, in its entirety, based on the following Criteria for Admission.
+The Admissions Committee will review the application, in its entirety, based on the Criteria for Admission above.

 Applicants will be informed in writing as to the status of their application within three weeks.
 Feel free to contact the Admissions Director at any time with questions.

 Montessori Northwest is certified through the Student and Exchange Visitor Program to offer I-20's for M-1 student visas.